-All patients should be screened on arrival for the symptoms of COVID-19 (and other infectious diseases which need isolation) and after being given a face mask cohort in an appropriate area (unless unable to tolerate, including under 5 years), see Appendix 2.
+All patients should be screened on arrival for COVID-19 status, contacts and symptoms (Appendix 2) as well as other infectious diseases which need isolation.
+All patients should be given a face mask (unless unable to tolerate, including under 5 years) and cohorted in an appropriate area.
 There should be a staff member in sufficient PPE able to provide immediate care to a person before their infectious status is known.